 A comprehensive summary of accomplishments and funding usage in 2017 can be found in our 2017 Annual Report (PDF).

-More than 4,383 miles of roadway were improved by department forces from January 1 through December 11 this year.
+More than 4,383 miles of roadway were improved by department forces from January 1 through December 11 in 2018.

-Through July, PennDOT crews had applied more than 109,000 tons of asphalt for pothole patching operations this year.
+Through July 2018, PennDOT crews had applied more than 109,000 tons of asphalt for pothole patching operations for the year.

 PennDOT's 2017 roadway data based on the International Roughness Index shows that statewide, 57 percent of state-maintained roadways are in excellent or good condition, with a two-percent increase in "excellent" roadway miles since 2015.